monikastrah/431-2020/classes/class03/README.md

 ## Live Demo

-Much of today's class will be occupied by a live demonstration of the use of R and RStudio.
+Much of today's class will be occupied by a live demonstration of the use of R and RStudio and R Markdown.

 - Materials supporting this demo are in the [demo folder](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class03/demo) on this page.